Insert-Affiliate/InsertAffiliateSwiftSDK/ReadMe.md

 InsertAffiliateSwift.trackEvent(eventName: "your_event_name")
 ```

-## Short Codes (Beta)
+### 2. Short Codes (Beta)

 ### What are Short Codes?

-Short codes are 10-character UUIDs that associate purchases with an affiliate.
-They are especially useful for influencers, as the codes can be easily shared in videos or marketing campaigns, enabling a more viral and engaging approach than traditional links (e.g., ideal for platforms like TikTok).
+Short codes are unique, 10-character alphanumeric identifiers that affiliates can use to promote products or subscriptions.
+These codes are ideal for influencers or partners, making them easier to share than long URLs.

+**Example Use Case**: An influencer promotes a subscription with the short code "JOIN12345" within their TikTok video's description.
+When users enter this code within your app during sign-up or before purchase, the app tracks the subscription back to the influencer for commission payouts.

 For more information, visit the [Insert Affiliate Short Codes Documentation](https://docs.insertaffiliate.com/short-codes).